YehonatanGo/flight_control_app/README.md

 ### Dependencies

-To use all the features the Android device should have an API of 21 or higher
+To use all the features the Android device should have an API level 21 or higher

 ### Installing
 Download the zip for this repository or use git on the termianl.
 The terminal command is: